ClementNerma/Rave/docs/master.md

 };
 ```

 This is called Inferred Structured Typing, as it infers not the type of a primitive value, but the structure behind a whole object.
-The fields were all inferred as plain here, because we provided plain values.
-If we used variables instead, they wouldn't have been marked as plain, of course.
+The fields were all inferred as literal constants here, because we provided literals.
+If we used variables instead, they wouldn't have been marked as literal constants, of course.

 Also, as you can see here, all fields are constant.
 We can use the `mut` keyword inside the implicit object to make them mutable: